R34P3R44/Adrian_Toth_CV/Adrian_Toth_CV.md

 **Junior Digital Marketing Executive - Starweb Agency, 11.2014 - 04.2016**<br />
 * Business set-up for Starweb London branch, managing existing and potential clients.<br />
 * Monitoring marketing campaigns with Google Webmaster, A/B testing, PPC optimisation.<br />

+**Various Hospitality positions between: 06.2011 - 11.2014**<br />

+My customer service skills were integral to provide the best experience for my customers.<br />
+Having worked as Bar Waiter and Barista has given me the opportunity to develop strong communication and organisational skills.<br />
+Both of these positions required multitasking in a fast paced environment where I was always ready to use my problem solving skills to manage stressful situations.<br />
+Attention to details was crucial to maintaining the high standards whilst serving customers as this has had a positive impact on the overall customer experience<br />

 **Barista - Bar Boulud London, 11.2012 – 11.2014**<br />